ysbioinfo/NeoSV/README.md

 python neosv.py -vf test.sv.vcf -hf test.hla.txt -np /path/to/netmhcpan -o test -p test -r 75
 ```
 Below is detailed description for each parameter:

-`-h, --help` show this help message and exit.<br>
+* `-h, --help` show the help message.<br>

-`-vf, --vcf-file` File for structural variants in VCF format.<br>
+* `-vf, --vcf-file` File for structural variants in VCF format.<br>

-`-hf, --hla-file` File for HLA alleles with one allele per line.<br>
+* `-hf, --hla-file` File for HLA alleles with one allele per line.<br>

  `-np, --netmhc-path` Absolute path of the netMHCpan execution file.<br>

  `-o, --out` Output directory.
 A new folder will be created if it doesn't exist.<br>

  `-p, --prefix` The prefix added to all output files.<br>

-`-r, --release` Which reference (ENSEMBL release) you want to use.
+&nbsp;&nbsp;&nbsp; `-r, --release` Which reference (ENSEMBL release) you want to use.
 Valid values are54-94(homo sapiens release number) or custom.
 Ensembl release corresponding to hg19/GRCh37, hg38/GRCh38 are 54, 75, 95.If your data are from other species(custom), please download the gtf file and the cdna file from ENSEMBL we ftp://ftp.ensembl.org/pub and specify them using --gtf-file and --cdna-file.<br>

  `-gf, --gtf-file` Path of GTF file for the assembly.<br>

  `-cf, --cdna-file` Path of CDNA file for the assembly.<br>

  `-pd, --pyensembl-cache-dir` Directory for Pyensembl cache files.
 If not specified, the paltform-specificCache folder will be used.<br>

  `-l, --epitope-lengths` Lengths of neoepitopes to predict MHC binding.<br>

   `-ic, --ic50-cutoff` Filter neoepitopes with IC50 (nM) above this value.<br>

   `-rc, --ranking-cutoff` Filter neoepitopes with rank above this value.<br>

   `-ct, --complete-transcript` Only complete transcripts will be considered for SV annotation.<br>

   `--anno-only` Whether to only annotate SV without predicting neoantigens.<br>

 ### Output